osxmidi/LinVst/README.md

 d2d1 can be disabled in the winecfg Libraries tab.

-Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL to 30002 might help with some plugins and d2d1.
+Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL to 30002 might help with some plugins and d2d1 (can also depend on hardware and drivers).

 wininet is used by some vst's for net access including registration and online help etc and sometimes wines inbuilt wininet might cause a crash or have unimplemented functions.